 1. Go on a Sunset Cruise

-Best Sunset Cruises you can take in Santorini (and I do recommend to book online as during the high season these sell out quickly):
+Best Sunset Cruises you can take in Santorini (and I do recommend booking online as during the high season these sell out quickly):

 2. Visit a Santorini Winery for wine tasting

-Wine production in Santorini dates back to Roman times and it is still one of the main local products of the island.
-Santorini’s wine is exported all over the world (read its history here) and there are new amazing wineries popping up on the island.
-Santorini is famous for its vineyards and in all of the available wine tours of the island you will walk around the vineyards themselves and be given a detailed history of how wine has been produced on the island since 1500BC.
-If you only have time to visit one winery make sure it is the SantoWines Winery close to Pyrgos town.
-But if you are more in a rush and want something easy then it’s a very good idea to book a wine tour that will take you with a van to different wineries (wine trail).
+If you only have time to visit one winery, ensure it is the SantoWines Winery close to Pyrgos town.
+But if you are more in a rush and want something easy, then it’s an excellent idea to book a wine tour that will take you by van to different wineries (wine trail).
 Most of the winery tours on the island also include the impressive Santorini Wine Museum, which deserves a visit by itself.
 These are the Best Santorini Winery Tours:

 3. Visit The Famous Red Beach

-- How To Get To the Red Beach: if you have your own car or ATV, just follow the signs from the road from Fira to Perissa (same turn as Akrotiri) but you can also take the Santorini local bus that also goes to Akrotiri town.
+- How to Get to the Red Beach: If you have your own car or ATV, just follow the signs from the road from Fira to Perissa (the same turn as Akrotiri).
+Alternatively, you can take the Santorini local bus, which also goes to Akrotiri town.

 - Red Beach on Google Maps